 There is a whole host of evil creatures living under these mountains.
 Not only do the Nameless enemies make a return from the Dwarrowdelf cycle, but you will also be fighting werewolves, as well as your traditional Orc and Troll enemies.
 This variety of enemies makes it very difficult to get Rossiel her defence, as almost every enemy has a unique trait.

 - Torech Gorgor Patrol: Isn’t it nice when the boss of a scenario starts in play, has an additional copy in Normal mode, and basically requires you to engage it round 1?
 No?
 Well, join the club!
-This enemy is one of the reasons why I hate this scenario with a passion, as it is very tough to take down, makes extra attacks against you, but needs to be engaged in order to make progress on the main quest.
+This enemy is one of the reasons I hate this scenario with a passion.
+As it is very tough to take down, makes extra attacks against you but needs to be engaged in order to make progress on the main quest.
 Luckily, the Patrol is not immune to anything, but it is difficult to find your tricks reliably in this scenario since there is a risk your events are discarded.
 The Patrol doesn’t come down automatically thanks to its 45 engagement cost, but with a variable threat of X, where X is the number of quest cards in play + 1, you will quickly find this enemy to be a lot of threat.
-The biggest reason why you want to engage this enemy is thanks to its passive that reads that the players cannot make more than 5 progress on the main quest each round while the Patrol is in the staging area.
+The biggest reason you want to engage this enemy is thanks to its passive ability, which reads that the players cannot make more than 5 progress on the main quest each round while the Patrol is in the staging area.
 There is a way around this limit without having to engage the Patrol.
 If you can play Revealed in Wrath during the quest phase, the Patrol has a blank text box.
 Not only does this lower its threat to 0, but it also allows you to place as much progress as you like for that phase!
 More effective ways to deal with this enemy without engaging it are to use The Great Hunt or Eagle of the North to discard the Patrol.
-This bypasses any damage cap that the Patrol might get from the side-quest, and helps you to avoid taking his attacks early on.
-If none of these strategies work out for you, then you have to start engaging this enemy in order to make progress on the main quest.
-Build up a little if you can by clearing side-quests in the meantime, and only engage if you are confident to make some progress on the main quest next round.
+This bypasses any damage cap that the Patrol might get from the side-quest and helps you avoid taking his attacks early on.
+If none of these strategies work out for you, you have to start engaging this enemy to make progress on the main quest.
+Build up a little if you can by clearing side-quests in the meantime, and only engage if you are confident you can make some progress on the main quest next round.
 Engaging the Patrol triggers the Forced effect, which causes it to make an immediate attack against the engaged player.
 This attack can be cancelled, though consider that you will have to take another attack from this enemy in the combat phase.
-Both attacks hit hard at 5 attack, which require a hero to defend, since there are a lot of shadow effects that punish you for chumping.
+Both attacks hit hard with 5 attack, which requires a hero to defend since there are a lot of shadow effects that punish you for chumping.
 Worst case scenario is that you get a shadow effect that has the Patrol make an additional attack, at which point you might as well reset the game.
 Turning the tables on the Patrol and dealing damage to it is also quite difficult.
 They come with a defence of 4, and you need to chew through 9 hitpoints in order to finish the Patrol off.
 With A Haunt for Beasts in play, this takes at least 3 turns.
 If you decide to kill the Patrol, make sure to send them to the victory display with None Return.
 The enemy doesn’t go to the Victory Display by default, but if you can send it there with the event, you can breathe a little easier.
-It also allows the Orc Passage location to be a lot easier to clear, without having to risk grabbin this enemy again.
-Another useful method is to leave the Torech Gorgor Patrol in play, and just slapping a Forest Snare on it.
-This prevents it from attacking you, and will keep it in play engaged with you.
+It also allows the Orc Passage location to be a lot easier to clear, without having to risk grabbing this enemy again.
+Another useful method is to leave the Torech Gorgor Patrol in play and just slapping a Forest Snare on it.
+This prevents it from attacking you and will keep it in play engaged with you.
 There it cannot prevent you from placing progress on the main quest, and you also avoid revealing it for the transition to stage 2.
-There are two copies of this enemy though, unless you are playing in Easy mode.
+There are two copies of this enemy, though, unless you are playing in Easy mode.
 This means you need to trap or dispose of both of them to be absolutely sure that you aren’t waylayed in your efforts to clear the main quest.
 Once you neutralize all copies of this enemy, the quest gets a little easier, but your combat characters still have to focus on the many other enemies that this quest has in store for you.